pagekit/docs/tutorials/theme.md

 ## Wrapping up

-In this guide, you have learned the basic knowledge and tools to create themes for Pagekit.
+In this tutorial, you have learned the basic knowledge and tools to create themes for Pagekit.
 Let us summarize which topics we have covered.

 **Note** The [completed theme](https://github.com/pagekit/example-theme) can be found on Github.